-Alert and Mobilization Phase
+The Alert and Mobilization Phase

-The Quick Response Phase
+The First Response Phase

-Scratch Search Phase
+The Scratch Search Phase

-Saturation Search Phase
+The Saturation Search Phase

-Withdrawal Phase
+The Withdrawal Phase

 Each Phase need only be initiated if it is appropriate, and the strategy employed in each Phase is based on need rather than procedure.
-The SAROP and this Manual assume that the ASRC is managing the entire search, but it is simple to adapt the SAROP to situations where the ASRC's role is more limited.
-For instance, if the Responsible Agent is managing the search and asks the ASRC only to provide Field Teams to search certain areas, the ASRC Incident Commander (ASRC IC) will probably function as Command Staff by himself, and the procedures of the Scratch Search Phase will be followed.
-If, however, the Responsible Agent is managing the search and asks the ASRC to provide leaders for teams of local people, the procedures of the Saturation Search Phase would best be implemented, with a complete complement of ASRC members as ASRC Command Staff.
+For completeness, the SAROP (and this Manual) are written as if the ASRC were managing the entire search, but it is simple to adapt the SAROP to situations where the ASRC's role is more limited.
+For instance, if the Responsible Agent is an experienced search manager, and asks the ASRC only to provide Field Teams to search certain rugged areas, the ASRC Incident Commander (ASRC IC) will probably function as Command Staff by himself, and the procedures of the Scratch Search Phase will be followed.
+If, however, the Responsible Agent wants a saturation search of a wooded area for evidence, and he asks the ASRC to provide leaders for teams of local people, the procedures of the Saturation Search Phase would best be implemented, with a full complement of ASRC members as ASRC Command Staff, so as to manage the masses of searchers.

-The second adaptable feature of the SAROP is the functional organization of both Incident Command System (ICS) and non-ICS structures.
-The Plan describes many jobs which may need to be performed during a mission.
-How people are assigned to jobs, or the jobs to people, depends on the circumstances and is up to the leaders.
+Another adaptable feature of the SAROP is the functional organization of both Incident Command System (ICS) and non-ICS structures: the Plan describes many jobs which may need to be performed during a mission, but how people are assigned to jobs, or the jobs to people, depends on the circumstances and is up to the leaders.
 For example, a Field Team is composed of Field Team Leader, Medic, Rescue Specialist, Radio Operator, Driver, and Searchers, but on a simple task a team of two people can discharge all these duties.
 The titles used in the SAROP are carried by functions, not individual people.
-The main reason for specifying these functions with titles is to provide a quick and simple means to assign and divide the work of the Command Staff or Field Team.
+The main reason for specifying these functions with titles is to provide a quick and simple means to divide and assign the work of the Command Staff or Field Team.